Performance Issues at Work

 Dealing with the performance issues informally

-At the outset an employer should ideally attempt to deal with any performance issues on an informal basis.
+At the outset an employer should ideally attempt to deal with any performance issues on an informal basis, looking at what targets or goals you have been set, and whether these have been met.
 If this is not successful (or not appropriate because the poor performance is serious in nature, for example, represents a breach of Health & Safety legislation) the ACAS code provides guidance to employers to ensure that performance issues are dealt with fairly at work and these should be followed as a minimum.

 Starting an investigation into the alleged underperformance